feature-hub/feature-hub/README.md

 [Micro Frontends](https://micro-frontends.org) approach for building modern web apps with multiple teams using different technologies.

-This repository constitutes a full-fledged solution for composing Micro Frontends.
-React is used as the frontend composition engine that supports React Micro Frontends as first-class citizens, but also allows the integration of Micro Frontends that are built with other frontend libraries (e.g. Vue.js, Angular, Web Components).
+This monorepo contains a [collection of packages](#monorepo-packages) that can be used together as a full-fledged solution for composing Micro Frontends.
+It supports React Micro Frontends as first-class citizens, but also allows the integration of Micro Frontends that are built with any other frontend technology (e.g. Vue.js, Angular, Web Components).

 In contrast, the Feature Hub core package is totally independent of React.
-It could be used to build an end-to-end solution with any other frontend library.
+It could be used to build an end-to-end solution with any other frontend technology.

 ## Table of Contents